Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

-The \textbf{Hypervisor} vertical (in red) is responsible for ensuring the deployment of the services, either within a Kubernetes worker node, within a virtual machine managed for example by \ac{kvm} or through a \textit{containerd} or equivalent container runtime.
+The \textbf{Orchestrator} vertical (\orcircle{d}) is responsible for ensuring the deployment of the services, either within a Kubernetes worker node, within a virtual machine managed for example by \ac{kvm} or through a \textit{containerd} or equivalent container runtime.
+Research topics here include ensuring deterministic communication through integration with the underlying deterministic network mechanisms (as previously mentioned in the Data Layer vertical).

-These 3 verticals dispatch orders to the \textbf{\ac{val}} (in purple) of each \ac{ecu}, which abstracts different types and models of vehicles' \acp{ecu} – both simulators and real vehicles – their actuators, sensors, and \acp{ecu} through the abstraction of existing frameworks, such as \ac{autosar}, Autoware or others.
+These 3 verticals dispatch orders to the \textbf{\ac{val}} (\orcircle{e}) of each \ac{ecu}, which abstracts different types and models of vehicles' \acp{ecu} – both simulators and real vehicles – their actuators, sensors, and \acp{ecu} through the abstraction of existing frameworks, such as \ac{autosar}, Autoware or others.
 Conceptually, the \ac{val} is no different to the standardized abstractions operating systems created during the mid 1980s and 1990s to abstract the hardware from the remaining kernel, with~\cite{2021:vdi_wissensforum_gmbh:eliv_2021} proposing an extension of such a paradigm into the vehicular paradigm, as depicted in~\cref{fig-arch-winnt-based-arch}.

 The research on the \ac{val} may also consider the creation of a digital twin of the vehicle and the research of the impact of sensors and services on the vehicle networks.